 Those BSA medical forms can be confusing especially for new Cub Scout families.
 Find out exactly what you need and why this Boy Scouts of America form is so important.

-You try to hand one back saying that you only have one son joining.
+You try to hand one back saying that you only have one child joining.
 But the leader says you have to fill one out too.
-What’s up with that?
+What's up with that?

 You're coming back for your second year of scouting.
 The pack leader hands you a medical form, but you try to hand it back saying you filled one out last year.
 Why do you need to fill out another one?

 In addition to my den and pack roles, I have volunteered as a Cub Scout day camp director.
-I chuckle to myself because experienced Cub Scout families have BSA medical forms ready for us.
+I chuckle to myself because I can tell who the experienced Cub Scout families are–they have the BSA medical forms ready for us.

 Families without Cub Scout experience often question why we have medical forms and especially why the parents who are volunteering need to have one.
 The next question is why do we need a new form every year.

 It's this simple–if there is some sort of accident or medical emergency, we want the medical care provider to have current, accurate medical information.